 - Are disruptive or inappropriate, including personal conversations better suited for private communication

-Numerous violations of the above THGC content guidelines may result in a commenter being blocked from making future comments or posts on this page.
+Numerous violations of the above THGAAC content guidelines may result in a commenter being blocked from making future comments or posts on this page.